ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ruby-tracker/Ruby-Tracker.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > Ruby Tracker

-**Warning: version 0.5.0 of the Snowplow Ruby Tracker has not yet been released.**

 **This page refers to version 0.5.0 of the Snowplow Ruby Tracker.
 Documentation for other versions is available:**

 *[Version 0.2][ruby-0.2]*